-I flip through an outdated People’s Magazine in the waiting area of the hospital.
+I flip through an outdated People magazine in the waiting area of the hospital.
 My mother is in the bathroom.
 After several minutes, a smiley nurse approaches me with a manila folder.
-My mother’s name messily written in Sharpie on it.

-“I believe you are Linda’s daughter,” she says in a bubbly voice.
-“Here are the documents and let me know if you have any questions or concerns!
+“Are you Linda’s daughter?” she asks in a bubbly voice.
+“Here are the documents – let me know if you have any questions or concerns!
 I’ll be right over at the desk.”

-Inside is a collection of documents on my mother, with detailed reports of her diagnosis.
+Inside the folder is a collection of reports detailing my mother’s diagnosis.
 Non-small cell lung cancer (Stage IV; metastatic).
-One particular sheet catches my eye: a black and white chest x-ray of my mother’s lungs.
-The pair of lungs are splattered with thousands of little black dots.
-The cancerous nodules.
+One particular sheet catches my eye: a black and white X-ray of my mother’s lungs.
+They are splattered with thousands of little black dots.
+Cancerous nodules.

-That was the moment that her diagnosis truly sunk in.
+That was the moment her diagnosis truly sunk in for me.

-It’s strange when all throughout this journey—from diagnosis to the progression—I was greeted by this strange entity called denial.
+Throughout this journey – from diagnosis to the progression – I am guided along by this strange entity called denial.
 It interrupts me, introduces itself, and unfolds its very essence before my eyes.
-The first few weeks after my mother’s diagnosis were the peak of my denial; it was strenuous to comprehend what exactly had stricken my mother, and I didn’t want to, either.
-It’s almost like when you ridicule the idea of aliens coming down to Earth in UFOs, and then the next day, boom.
+It’s almost like when you ridicule the idea of aliens coming to Earth in UFOs, and then the next day, boom.
 Aliens come down to the Earth in UFOs.
 You are in disbelief.
-You don’t accept the reality.
-You try to tell yourself, No way .
-This isn’t real.
+You tell yourself: No way.
+This can’t be real.

 But God has His plans, and this one is real.

-You try to ‘be positive’, but that merely fabricates a bubble of temporary good feelings all around you.
+You try to “be positive,” but that merely fabricates a bubble of temporary good feelings around you.
 It doesn’t last forever; a single confrontation with truth can pop it in seconds.

-Almost one year later, is the last day of sophomore year.
-After a bittersweet morning of exchanging yearbook signatures with my classmates and teachers, I leave the school building.
+Almost a year later, and it is the last day of sophomore year.
+After a bittersweet morning of exchanging yearbook signatures with my classmates and teachers, I leave school.

-“Well, you’ve got a lot of time for that.
+“Well, you’ve got a lot of time to figure it out.
 You’re still young.”